 The entry requirements listed here are our typical offer for this course and should be used as a general guide.
 For courses that require interview or portfolio review, this may also be considered in the level of any conditional offer we may make, if your application is successful.

 pass (at least 45 credits at level 3) in health studies, nursing or science, with 30 credits at distinction.

 GCSE (minimum grade C)

-- You must meet the NHS's funding eligibility requirements.
+You must also meet NHS funding eligibility requirements.
 No self-funding applicants can be considered.

 Interviews will be conducted jointly by the South East Coast Ambulance Trust and university staff.
 A preliminary telephone interview may be used to aid shortlisting.
-You will be tested for physical fitness prior to the interview day by staff from the South East Coast Ambulance Trust.
+You will be tested for physical fitness before the interview day by staff from the South East Coast Ambulance Trust.